Avoid These Two ACT English Grammar Mistakes

 D) Combine them with a colon.
 This one is a bit trickier to use, though still perfectly acceptable if you do it correctly.
 It ONLY works if the second clause answers or clarifies a question the first clause prompts.

-In this case, our poor Lenny and his colossal hunger problem doesn’t really work, so let’s try a new example:
+In this case, our friend Alfie and his hunger problem doesn’t really work, so let’s try a new example:

-He wouldn’t find out until Friday why he didn’t get the job: he had written the wrong company name in his cover letter.
+He wouldn’t find out until Thursday why he didn’t get the job: he had written the incorrect company name in his cover letter.

 When we read that, our response after the first sentence is “Oooooh!
 Tell me!
 WHY didn’t he get the job?”
 That’s why we use a colon.
 The second part answers the question we’re all asking after reading the first complete clause.